 Error opening attachments / Cleaning out the Temporary Outlook Files folder

-When opening an attachment directly from within Outlook you could get an error message saying that it can’t create the file and to that you need check the permissions on the folder you want to save it in.
 In most cases the permissions on the folder isn’t the issue but the fact that the folder is “full”.
 When you open an attachment directly from within Outlook it will first save a copy to a subfolder of the Temporary Internet Files folder.
-Cleaning out the folder will solve the issue.

-Unfortunately this is easier said than done.
-The subfolder name Outlook creates (on installation of Outlook) in the Temporary Internet Files folder is quite random.
-It always starts with OLK but is followed by 2 random numbers or letters.
-Also by default you cannot simply browse to the folder to clean it out.
+In addition, by default, you cannot simply browse to the folder to clean it out.
 Getting to the Temporary Outlook Folder can still be accomplished in 2 easy steps though.

 Step 1: Locate the folder